aiven/devportal/docs/products/postgresql/howto/upgrade.rst

 4. Click **Upgrade**.

-   The system starts applying the upgrade.
+   Here is the sequence of events that happen:

    a.
-Standby nodes are removed and replacements are created for the new version.
+A ``pg_upgrade --check`` on the server to be as sure as possible that the upgrade on the master node is possible.
    b.
-The primary node starts an in-place upgrade to the new major version.
+Reduce cluster size to 1 node (master) - if there is a standby node in the service, it is deleted.
    c.
+Perform upgrade **ONLY** on master node.
+      1. systemd service is restarted several times in the process.
+      2. Extensions get updated.
+      3. data dir changes, data dir format changes, pghoard directory changes.
+      4. service_state, user_config changes to reflect the changes.
+   d.
+Do the first basebackup with the new version.
+   e.
+Create the rest of the nodes in the service, and update & recycle the read replica (if any).
+   f.
+The standby nodes are only recreated **after** the upgrade is ready on the primary and the first basebackup has been taken with the new version.
+   g.
+Standby nodes are running.
+Any service alert blackout existing on the read replica is being removed.
+   g.
 Once the upgrade is complete, the replacement standby nodes point to the new primary node for replication.

 5. After the upgrade is complete, run ``ANALYZE`` for all active tables in your database to refresh the table statistics.